oracle-livelabs/apex/crm-apexlang/5-enhance-application/5-enhance-application.md

 5. Import Application into the workspace and view the Executive Dashboard page to see the changes.
 Refer **Task 3** for steps to import the application from VS Code.
     ![APEXlang-generated CRM chat assistant interface](images/view-chat-assistant.png)

+    *TIP* : If you would like to look at the tools and changes made to the app by APEXlang:

+    - Navigate to your App's **Shared Components**.
+    - Under Generative AI, select **AI Agents**.
+    - Observe the **CRM Dashboard Assistant** Generative AI Agent created along with various On Demand Tools.

 6. Try the following queries in the AI assistant.